PaulOthar/CLexer/README.md

 # AlmightyLexer

-A Lexer is a System That Reads Plane Text (String) and then create tokens based on said Text, bringing meaning to sentences. an usable example would be arithimetic analisys, bringing meaning to operations like addition (+) and numbers.
+A Lexer is a System That Reads Plain Text (String) and then create tokens based on said Text, bringing meaning to sentences. an usable example would be arithimetic analisys, bringing meaning to operations like addition (+) and numbers.

 # Disclaimer